Natural Health Products

 There is an increased risk of bruising and bleeding when dong quai is taken with certain medications and other natural health products or by people with bleeding disorders.
 This interaction may occur between dong quai and any of the following:

 Because dong quai can increase the risk of bleeding, if you are scheduled for surgery, you should ask your doctor when to stop taking dong quai to reduce the risk of bleeding.

 Dong quai can increase your sensitivity to light or the sun.
 Avoid excessive sun exposure and follow sun safety practices.
 Ask your pharmacist whether other medications or herbal products you are taking can further increase your sensitivity to light or sun, such as St. John’s wort, some antidepressants, and antipsychotics.

 Because dong quai may have properties similar to that of the female hormone estrogen, it should not be used by people with estrogen-related conditions such as cancer of the breast, uterus, or ovaries; endometriosis; or uterine fibroids.
 In addition, consult a health care practitioner before starting dong quai if you are taking birth control pills or if you are on hormone replacement therapy.

-The safety of dong quai in large doses or for long periods of time is not clear.
+The safety of dong quai in large doses or for longer than 6 months is not clear.
 Discuss the benefits and risks of long-term use with your doctor.

 Before taking any new medications, including natural health products, speak to your physician, pharmacist, or other health care provider.
 Tell your health care provider about any natural health products you may be taking.